andolf/grunt-sass-example/README.md

       }
     }

-After that, run npm install in the terminal.
+After that, run `npm install` in the terminal.
 Now NPM will download all the dependencies as listed in __package.json__ under devDependencies.
 It's good practice to keep Grunt and it's plugins as developer dependencies since this usually means they won't be needed for the project to run but are mostly being used as a tool during development and therefor are not necessary to have.
+Any dependencies that will be needed should be listed under "dependencies".

 As you've probably noticed (by writing the code above or by typing `npm list` which lists all packages downloaded to the project) there's also a few extra plugins such